HHS/meshrdf/README.md

 * supp-samples.xml

-The Perl script *make-samples.pl* can be used to regenerate these sample files from the the master XML files, extracting just those items that are listed in the *sample-list.txt* file, if any of those changes.
+The Perl script *make-samples.pl* can be used to regenerate these sample files from the master XML files, extracting just those items that are listed in the *sample-list.txt* file, if any of those changes.
 So, keep in mind that these samples in the repository are used for testing/demo purposes, and are not necessarily up-to-date with the latest MeSH release.